int3code/LuaDKP/README.md

 - Easy to edit and backup
 - Also works outside of guilds (no officer notes required)

+This package consists of two parts:
+- The addon for tracking raids, displaying scores and assigning items
+- An external manager component (written in Lua and run with the official Lua interpreter) to import/export data and generate HTML reports

 Installation:
 - Download [addon.zip](https://github.com/int3code/LuaDKP/releases/latest/download/addon.zip) and unpack it to WoW's Interface/Addons folder
 - Download [manager.zip](https://github.com/int3code/LuaDKP/releases/latest/download/manager.zip) and unpack it to your Desktop or Documents folder